Ketel Marte Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.71 team ERA ranks 25th among all MLB pitching staffs.
+- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.76).

-- Reds pitchers combine to give up 181 total home runs at a clip of 1.4 per game (fourth-most in baseball).
+- The Reds surrender the fourth-most home runs in baseball (181 total, 1.4 per game).

+- Cruz makes his first start of the season for the Reds.

 © 2023 Data Skrive.
 All rights reserved.